-To analyze the data, we employed the pulsar search code PRESTO \citep[we employed the pulsar search code PRESTO][]{presto-2011}.
+To analyze the data, we employed the pulsar search code PRESTO \citep{presto-2011}.
 We dedispersed data by using {\sc prepsubband} in PRESTO.
-The dispersion measure (DM) range of known pulsars in M15 is $\sim\,65.5\,\text{ to }\,67.7\,\text{ pc\,cm}^{-3}$.
-Correspondingly, we dedispersed the data within a DM range of $63\,\text{to}\,69\,\text{pc\,cm}^{-3}$, with a DM step of $0.05 {\ \rm pc\ cm^{-3}}$.
-Subsequently, we applied {\sc realfft} to transform the dedispersed time series to frequency domain and then applied {\sc accelsearch} for periodic signal search.
-Because the signal of binary M15C is one of our primary targets, the acceleration search parameter {\sc zmax} is set to be 100 and the number of harmonics to sum was 32.
-The search results were sifted by {\sc ACCEL\_sift.py} and according to the DM values and periods of the candidates, the data were fold with {\sc prepfold} from PRESTO.
+The dispersion measure (DM) range of known pulsars in M15 is $\sim65.5$ to $67.7\,{\rm pc\,cm}^{-3}$.
+Correspondingly, we dedispersed the data within a DM range of $65$ to $69\,{\rm pc\,cm}^{-3}$, with a DM step of $0.05\,{\rm pc\,cm^{-3}}$.
+Subsequently, we applied {\sc realfft} to transform the dedispersed time series to the frequency domain and then applied {\sc accelsearch} for a periodic signal search.
+Because the signal of binary M15C was one of our primary targets, the acceleration search parameter {\sc zmax} was set to be 100. {\sc zmax} is the maximum spectral drift in Fourier frequency bins, caused by a constant acceleration, that is searched.
+The relation between the {\sc accelsearch} parameter {\sc zmax}, here denoted by $z$, and a pulsar's orbital acceleration, $a_{\rm l}$ is $z = \frac{T^{2}_{\rm obs}a_{l}f}{c}$, where $T_{\rm obs}$ is the duration of the observation, $f$ is the pulsar's spin frequency and $c$ is the speed of light \citep{zmax}.
+For example, for a pulsar spinning at $f\simeq200\,{\rm Hz}$ (like M15I) a spectral drift in the fundamental frequency of $z=100$ in a 1-hour observation would correspond to an acceleration, $a_{l}$, of $\sim 11.5\,{\rm m}\,{\rm s}^{-2}$ .
+The number of harmonics summed was up to 32 and the search results were sifted using PRESTO's {\sc ACCEL\_}\text{sift.py}.
+According to the optimal DM and period values of the candidates found, the data were then folded with {\sc prepfold} from PRESTO.
 To save time, we used RPPPS 4.0\footnote{\url{https://github.com/qianlivan/RPPPS}),\cite{RPPPS}} to run these PRESTO routines in parallel.